 Summit Metro Parks will allow hunting by bow and arrow or crossbow in more than 20 selected areas by permit this fall as part of its ongoing deer management program.

-Each permit is good for up to four adults and two juveniles.
+Each permit is good for up to three adults and two juveniles.
 Only Summit County residents may enter the lottery, but individuals whose names are chosen may add non-Summit residents to their permits.